api7/lua-resty-etcd/api_v3.md

 * `opts`: optional options.
     * `timeout`: (int) request timeout seconds. set 0 to disable timeout.

-Set a key-value pair if that key does not exist.
+To set a key-value pair if that key does not exist.

 ```lua
 local res, err = cli:setnx('/path/to/key', 'val', 10)